 In order to test this modernisation demonstrably, the technical solution will be tested on two prototypes until the end of 2020.
 From 2022 it will go into series production as a technical solution for diesel-hydraulic shunting locomotives.

-The project is co-financed by the Connecting Europe Facility of the European Union and the Shift2Rail Joint Undertaking.
-Key challenges of a hybridization retrofitting project are taken into account within the Shift2Rail consortium Fr8Hub.
+This project is partially co-financed by the Connecting Europe Facility of the European Union within the Hybrid-Infra-Rail Action.

 Green solution with economic benefits

 Thanks to the new components and their interaction, diesel consumption and CO2 emissions could be reduced by 20% (in line with our sustainability efforts).
 In addition, temporary emission-free operation can be achieved and average noise and particle emissions can also be reduced.